-- 89. The dust section must set out dust management practices during construction to achieve the outcomes of conditions 53-54, and to minimise the risk of dust discharges having an offensive or objectionable effect beyond the boundary of land or structures owned or occupied by the consent holder, and must include: - (a) A description of the potential Expansion Project construction dust sources; - (b) The methods to be used for controlling dust at each source including: - (i) Stabilisation of unconsolidated surfaces using water, wetting agents, chemical dust suppressants, and/or other surface modification methods; - (ii) Assessing meteorological conditions in advance to determine whether dust minimisation measures need to be activated or adjusted; - (iii) Regular sweeping of sealed surfaces; - (iv) Minimising vehicle speeds to 20km/h on unsealed surfaces; and - Handling and stockpiling practices, including guidelines for removal and stockpiling during windy conditions. - (c) A description of inspection and monitoring procedures;

-- (d) A system of training for employees and contractors to make them aware of the requirements of the dust management section of the CEMP; - (e) A method for recording and responding to dust complaints from the public; and - (f) Procedures for managing dust when staff are not on site.
+- 66.89.
+The dust section must set out dust management practices during construction to achieve the outcomes of Conditions-66-68, conditions 53-54, and to minimise the risk of dust discharges having an offensive or objectionable effect beyond the boundary of land or structures owned or occupied by the consent holder, and must include: - a-(a) A description of the potential-Container Terminal Expansion Project construction dust sources; - b.(b) The methods to be used for controlling dust at each source including: - H(i) Stabilisation of unconsolidated surfaces using water, wetting agents, chemical dust suppressants, and/or other surface modification methods; - iii.(ii) Assessing meteorological conditions in advance to determine whether dust minimisation measures need to be activated or adjusted; - iii.(iii) Regular sweeping of sealed surfaces; - iv-(iv) Minimising vehicle speeds to 20km/h on unsealed surfaces; and - -(v) Handling and stockpiling practices, including guidelines for removal and stockpiling during windy conditions. - e.(c) A description of inspection and monitoring procedures; - d-(d) A system of training for employees and contractors to make them aware of the requirements of the dust management section of the CMPCEMP; - e-(e) A method for recording and responding to dust complaints from the public; and - f.(f) Procedures for managing dust when staff are not on site. - 67.
+Dust management practices must be prepared by a suitably qualified and experienced person.